Special Education → Services → Transition Services Unit

 Stay Tuned - Updated Newsletter Coming Soon!

 Office Location:11721 Kemp Mill RoadSilver Spring, Maryland 20902

-Transition services are a student centered planning process that is designed to meet the students educational, employment and independent living outcomes.
+Transition services are a student centered planning process designed to meet students' educational, employment and independent living outcomes.
 These outcomes may include:

 A student's transition plan becomes a part of the Individualized Education Program (IEP) process beginning at age 14 or younger, if appropriate.
 Transition planning is a process that should include the following: